mdobydullah/larapal/README.md

                 case "success": // Paypal says everything's fine, do the charge (user redirected to $gateway->returnUrl) if ($transaction = $paypal->doPayment($_GET['token'], $_GET['PayerID'])) {
-                        echo "Success!
+                        // in the $transaction array there are many information.
+You can var_dump($transaction) and display message as you want.
+You can also store data to database from here. echo "Success!
 Transaction ID: " . $transaction['TRANSACTIONID'];
                     } else {
                         echo "Debugging what went wrong: ";